Noah-Hughes/ExData_Plotting1/README.md

 ##This a fork created for the coursera data science class
 Created by Noah Hughes
-Date: 2/5/2015
+Date: 7/5/2015

 Note to reader/checker was enrolled in this class in September and did not finish the class.
-I have restarted the class and that is why the submission dates are in September.
+I have restarted the class.
 Thanks.

 ## Introduction